-First Stage: mports/sales mports/sales Second Stage: Dep. var.: log Dep. var.: $\log(\text{skill intensity}){f,t}$ labor-abundant $c{f,t}$ skill-abundant $c{f,t}$ (1) (2) (3) (4) (5) (6) IV Supply Shock 0.0101 0.0029 0.0026 0.0027 labor-abundant $\mathbf{c}{f,t}$ (0.001) (0.002) (0.001) (0.002) IV Supply Shock 0.0111 0.0064 -0.0053 0.0066 skill-abundant $\mathbf{c.}{f,t}$ (0.003) (0.002) (0.003) (0.003) imports/sales 5.8154 5.5135 labor-abundant $\mathbf{c}{\cdot f,t}$ (2.071) (2.760) imports/sales -1.7158 -4.2816 skill-abundant $\mathbf{c.}{f,t}$ (5.807) (2.376) Observations 55,719 55,719 55,719 55,719 55,719 55,719 Firms 12,714 12,714 12,714 12,714 12,714 12,714 Firm FE YES YES YES YES YES YES Year FE NO NO YES YES NO YES Cluster Firm Firm Firm Firm Firm Firm Sample Importers Importers Importers Importers Importers Importers Sample both both both both both both F-Statistic (Angrist-Pischke) 16.45 12.34 15.32 11.57
+First Stage: mports/sales mports/sales Second Stage: Dep. var.: $\log(\text{skill intensity}){f,t}$ labor-abundant $c{f,t}$ skill-abur ndant $c{f,t}$ (1) (2) (3) (4) (5) (6) IV Supply Shock 0.0101 0.0029 0.0026 0.0027^{} labor-abundant $c{f,t}$ (0.001) (0.002) (0.001) (0.002) IV Supply Shock 0.0111 0.0064^{} -0.0053 0.0066^{} skill-abundant $c{f,t}$ (0.003) (0.002) (0.003) (0.003) imports/sales 5.8154^{} 5.5135^{} labor-abundant $\mathbf{c}{\cdot f,t}$ (2.071) (2.760) imports/sales -1.7158 -4.2816 skill-abundant c. ${f,t}$ (5.807) (2.376) Observations 55,719 55,719 55,719 55,719 55,719 55,719 Firms 12,714 12,714 12,714 12,714 12,714 12,714 Firm FE YES YES YES YES YES YES Year FE NO NO YES YES NO YES Cluster Firm Firm Firm Firm Firm Firm Sample Importers Importers Importers Importers Importers Importers Sample both both both both both both F-Statistic (Angrist-Pischke) 16.45 12.34 15.32 11.57

 Table 6: Skill intensity of domestic production and importing from labor-abundant and skill-abundant countries (IV estimates).

 The dependent variable in the second-stage regression (columns (5)-(6)) is the firm-level (log) skill intensity of production, defined as the ratio of non-production workers to production workers.
-The main explanatory variable of interest is the ratio of imports from set of labor-abundant countries relative to sales (imports/sales skill-abundant c.) and the ratio of imports from the set of skill-abundant countries relative to sales (imports/sales skill-abundant c.).
+The main explanatory variable of interest is the ratio of imports from set of labor-abundant countries relative to sales (import/sales labor-abundant c.) and the ratio of imports from the set of skill-abundant countries relative to sales (import/sales skill-abundant c.).
 We consider imports from countries with less than 95 percent of the French level of secondary schooling as labor abundant and the remaining countries as skill abundant.
 Both imports/sales from labor-abundant and skill-abundant countries are considered endogenous.
 Instruments are constructed from foreign supply-shocks (see data section for an explanation).
 First-stage regressions are reported in columns (1)-(4).
 We present Angrist-Pischke F-statistics for the joint significance of instruments with multiple endogenous variables.
 Standard errors are clustered at the firm level.

-In the second stage, the shock-induced changes in imports/sales from labor-abundant and skill-abundant countries then impact on domestic skill intensity.
+In the second stage, the shock-induced changes in imports/sales from labor-abundant and skillabundant countries then impact on domestic skill intensity.

-We present the results for the IV regressions in Table 5.
+We present the results for the IV regressions in Table 6.
 In the first-stage regressions - reported in columns (1) and (2) for the specification without year fixed effects and in columns (3) and (4) for the one including them - we find that the shocks have the expected signs: a positive supply shock from labor-abundant countries increases import intensity from this set of locations, and similarly for skill-abundant countries.
 These effects are highly statistically significant.
-Moreover, a positive supply shock from labor-abundant countries also increases import intensity from skill-abundant ones, and vice versa.
-The Angrist-Pischke F-statistic is always above 15 for the first-stage regressions with imports/sales from labor-abundant countries as dependent variable and above 11 when imports/sales from skill-abundant locations is instrumented.
-This indicates that both instruments provide independent exogenous variation and are sufficiently strong.51
+Moreover, a positive supply shock from labor-abundant countries also increases import intensity from skillabundant ones, and vice versa.
+The Angrist-Pischke F-statistic is always above 15 for the firststage regressions with imports/sales from labor-abundant countries as dependent variable and above 11 when imports/sales from skill-abundant locations is instrumented.
+This indicates that both instruments provide independent exogenous variation and are sufficiently strong.54